RounakRaj01/PD-COURSE/README.md

 Term  | Description
 | :---: | :---
-Skywater 130nm | Skywater 130nm is a open source PDK (Process Design Kit) released in collaboration between Google and Skywater.
-It has Apache 2.0 licensing.
+Skywater 130nm | The Skywater 130nm is an open-source Process Design Kit (PDK) made available through a collaboration between Google and Skywater.
+It is licensed under Apache 2.0.
-OpenLane  | OpenLane is an automated RTL to GDSII flow based on several components including OpenROAD, Yosys, Magic, Netgen, CVC, SPEF-Extractor, KLayout and a number of custom scripts for design exploration and optimization.
-The flow performs all ASIC implementation steps from RTL all the way down to GDSII.
+OpenLane  |OpenLane is an automated RTL to GDSII flow that integrates multiple components such as OpenROAD, Yosys, Magic, Netgen, CVC, SPEF-Extractor, KLayout, along with several custom scripts for design exploration and optimization.
+The flow covers all ASIC implementation stages from RTL to GDSII.
 **OpenLane Flow:**
 ![image](https://github.com/user-attachments/assets/72d3394c-116d-4976-a4bc-8feed420e8b3)